Azure/azure-functions-java-additions/azure-functions-java-core-library/README.md

 However, you don't need to include `azure-functions-java-core-library` as a dependency when you build your function app, because it comes with [azure-functions-java-library](https://github.com/Azure/azure-functions-java-library) which has a transitive dependency on `azure-functions-java-core-library`

-For more information about Azure Java Functions please visit the [complete documentation of Azure Functions - Java Developer Guide](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-java) for more details.
+For more information about Azure Java Functions please visit the [complete documentation of Azure Functions - Java Developer Guide](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-java).

 ## azure-functions-maven plugin
 [How to use azure-functions-maven plugin to create, update, deploy and test azure java functions](https://docs.microsoft.com/en-us/java/api/overview/azure/maven/azure-functions-maven-plugin/readme?view=azure-java-stable)